 2. Discuss: what differences in road hazards are there in different areas of Ghana?
 What similarities are there?
 Differences Similarities Activity 2.17 Think about your local community and your commute to school and answer the following questions: - 1.
 What hazards are there for learners in the school as they get to school? - 2.
 What hazards are there for drivers in this area? - 3.
 What road signs and markings already exist?
 Activity 2.18 Complete the following table.

 Road Hazards in My Area Existing Safety Measures How it could be improved.
-Conclusion: how safe is our local area for all road users?
+Conclusion: how safe is your local area for all road users?
 Activity 2.19 How could you, as young Ghanaians, help improve road safety in your area?
 Produce an action plan as a class or in small groups.
 Notes from discussion INSTITUTIONS RESPONSIBLE FOR MAINTAINING ROAD SAFETY, THE CHALLENGES THEY FACE AND HOW THESE CHALLENGES CAN BE ADDRESSED Institutions Responsible for Road Safety in Ghana There are several institutions which are responsible for road safety in Ghana.
 These include: 1.
 National Road Safety Authority (NRSA) The National Road Safety Authority (NRSA) is the lead agency for road safety management in Ghana under the Ministry of Transport.
-It was established by the NRSA Act, 2019 (Act 993) to develop and promote road safety, to coordinate and regulate activities, procedures and standards related to road safety and to provide for related matters.
-The objective of the Authority is to reduce the incidence of road traffic crashes, fatalities, and injuries through the: - a. promotion of road safety, - b. development and coordination of policies in relation to road safety - c. implementation and enforcement of standards for road safety Therefore, it is important to note that, the NRSA campaigns and educational programmes are to educate the public on road safety in our communities.
+The objective of the Authority that was established by the NRSA Act, 2019 (Act 993) is to reduce the incidence of road traffic crashes, fatalities, and injuries through the: - a. promotion of road safety, - b. development and coordination of policies in relation to road safety - c. implementation and enforcement of standards for road safety Therefore, it is important to note that, the NRSA campaigns and educational programmes are to educate the public on road safety in our communities.
 2. Motor Transport and Traffic Department (MTTD) of the Police Service Its primary responsibility is to enforce road traffic laws and regulations.
 Whenever you are on the road, make sure you keep an eye out for MTTD officers, who are easily identifiable by their distinctive uniforms and equipment.
 These officers have the authority to stop and inspect any vehicle they suspect of violating traffic laws or regulations, and they can issue fines and penalties accordingly.
 You should know that the MTTD play a significant role in promoting road safety, and you should always follow their rules and regulations when you are behind the wheel.
 This means obeying speed limits, wearing a seatbelt, and avoiding distractions while driving.